Decorative Painting & Finishes Restoration Services

 - Special materials costs

-For this reason, it is difficult for us to say what is a typical cost may be.
-The surest way to get an accurate picture of what the costs may entail would be to contact us directly.
+For this reason, it is difficult for us to say what a typical quote might be.
+The best way to get an accurate picture of what the costs may entail is by contacting us directly.

 The firm’s knowledge of historic finishes, their attention to the minute detail of every feature, the consideration they give to all documentation of original features, from historic photographs to paint sampling, and their dedication to appropriate restoration are impressive.